How Do I Choose the

 Often data needs to be visualised as an integral part of the analysis.
 And almost certainly, visualisations are necessary to disseminate the results of the analysis.
 Once, data visualisation was limited to simple things like graphs plotted in R or charts created in Excel.
 Over recent years there has been an explosion in the field of data visualisation, with new chart types being invented and systems that are able to display dynamic dashboards built with point-and-click interfaces.

 Building a Privacy-preserving analytics stack – better understand how to comply with the requirements imposed by GDPR while still leveraging data analysis.

-Aircloak Insights is the first solution to offer real-time database anonymisation that allows analysts to query anonymised data exactly as if it were the original raw data.
-In this section we will explain how Aircloak’s technology works and show why it is the first GDPR-compliant tool for database anonymisation.
+Aircloak Insights is the first solution to offer real-time database anonymization that allows analysts to query anonymized data exactly as if it were the original raw data.
+In this section we will explain how Aircloak’s technology works and show why it is the first GDPR-compliant tool for database anonymization.